°1967, Newport Beach, California

 New Testament, Marc Foxx, Santa Monica California

-Gavin Brown’s Enterprise, New York City, New York
+Gavin Brown’s Enterprise, New York, New York

 1994